Essay 16-04 -- Summary Of Essay Four Part One: Formal Logic And Change

 And this is no mere dogma; it is easily confirmed.
 Here is a greatly shortened list of ordinary words (restricted to modern English) that allow speakers to refer to changes of unbounded complexity:

-[In each case, where there is a noun form of a word its verb form has been listed.
-So, where you see "ring", for instance, think of the verb "to ring" and its cognates -- like "ringing" and "rang".
-I have also omitted nouns that imply change, such as "river", "runner", "wind" and "fire".
-Anyone who didn't know such words implied changing processes in the world -- that rivers flow, fires burn, runners run, and winds blow -- would only be exposing a serious lack of facility with English (or whatever language it happened to be) compounded by a seriously defective knowledge of the world.]
+[In each case, where there is a noun form of a word its verb form has been listed (for instance, "object" as in "to object").
+Moreover, where I have listed the word "ring", for example, I also intend cognates of the verb "to ring" -- like "ringing" and "rang".
+I have also omitted many nouns that imply change or development, such as "river", "runner", "wind", "lightning", "tide", "cloud", and "fire".
+Anyone who didn't know such words implied changing processes in the world -- that rivers flow, fires burn, runners run, and winds blow -- would merely underline their lack of comprehension of English (or whatever language theirs happened to be), compounded by a dangerously defective knowledge of the world.
+Not knowing that fires burn, for example, would endanger life.
+In addition, several of the above also have verb forms, such as "fired" or "winding".
+Other nouns also imply growth and development, such as "tree", "flower", "mouse", "day", "human being".
+Anyone who thought "human being", for example, reflected a 'fixed and changeless' view of the world would perhaps be regarded as suffering from some form of learning disability; either that, or they were in the grip of an off-the-wall philosophical theory of some sort.]

 It wouldn't be difficult to extend this list until it contained literally tens of thousands of words all capable of depicting countless changes in limitless detail (especially if it is augmented in the manner suggested above).
 It is only a myth put about by Hegel and DM-theorists that ordinary language cannot express change.
 On the contrary, it performs this task far better than the incomprehensible and impenetrably obscure jargon Hegel invented in order to fix something that wasn't broken.